hakantektas/crypto-ht/README.md

 📌 To do this, it uses the Binance API and fetches the last 14 hours of closing prices for each coin.

-📌 Finally, it calculates the RSI value and if it's below 29, it prints the coin's symbol and RSI value on the screen.
+📌 Finally, it calculates the RSI value and if it's below 29 and RSI value rising above 80 on the daily timeframe, it prints the coin's symbol and RSI value on the screen.

 📌 By running this script, you can list the coins in the USDT pair on the Binance crypto exchange that have an RSI below 29.